SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 subdural hemorrhage = slides off brain surface... tearing that dura and <mark style="background: #FFF3A3A6;">bridging veins inside there got torn too</mark> as too much space put tension on that
 - rapid deterioation after this - due to arterial issue.
 - <mark style="background: #FFF3A3A6;">this is not a stroke but happens bc of external forces, injury to the bridging veins which slowly expand that bleed. needs surgical treatment</mark>
-1. duret hemorrhage of the pons - when brain stretches during herniation. that pressure of the blood from subdural hemorrhage or whatever begins to push down on skull more and more
+1. duret hemorrhage of the pons - when brain stretches during herniation. that pressure of the blood from subdural hemorrhage or whatever begins to push down on skull more and more (anything that causes inc. pressure = herniation)
 	1. uncal herniation happens with hippocampus herniating around edge of tent cerebellum ...
 	2. <mark style="background: #FFF3A3A6;">this encounters the 3rd CN, making ipsilateral blown pupil when it herniates out the foramen magnuum.... eventually this compresses resp centers in brainstem -> rapid death</mark>
-	3. small arteries start snapping n the pons first, making this durect hemorrhage
+	3. small arteries start snapping n the **pons** first, making this durect hemorrhage

-subarachnoid hemorrhage - typically arterial + following gyri + sulci
+subarachnoid hemorrhage - typically arterial + following gyri + sulci  = **most common cause of this is berry aneurysm**
 - evolves over minutes to hours
 - very precisely - with headache in 6:30 AM or something, and **always have headache bc of nerves in meninges
 - ruptured berry aneurysm